Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Troubleshoot_Nodes_Failing_to_Upgrade_in_a_CRUS_Session.md

 - A CRUS upgrade session has completed with a group of nodes that failed to upgrade.
 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.

-1. Determine which nodes failed the upgrade by listing the contents of the Hardware State Manager \(HSM\) group that was set up for failed nodes.
+1. (`ncn-mw#`) Determine which nodes failed the upgrade by listing the contents of the Hardware State Manager \(HSM\) group that was set up for failed nodes.

     ```bash
-    cray hsm groups describe FAILED_NODES_GROUP
+    cray hsm groups describe FAILED_NODES_GROUP --format toml
     ```

     Example output: